fabricem15/AED-Simulator/README.md

 # AED Simulator
 ## Overview
-This project is an implementation of an Automated External Defibrillator simulator using C++ and Qt Designer to help first responders and healthcare practitioners learn how to use a defibrillator.
+This project is an implementation of an Automated External Defibrillator (AED) simulator, developed using C++ and Qt Designer, to assist first responders and healthcare practitioners in learning how to use a defibrillator.
 The system enables users to select multiple test cases and simulate device interaction based on various patient conditions.

 ###  Design decisions